 Mid-January is the best month for a Guam travel, as the weather is still warm but not as humid, and you’re more likely to avoid the rain.
 Keep in mind, however, that peak tourist season in Guam is often around February, with January and June following close behind.
 Beaches will be a bit more crowded and hotel rates will likely be more expensive.
 However, the pleasant weather and opportunities to snorkel, swim, and lounge on the beach can’t be beaten!

 Tumon is the beating heart of Guam’s tourism industry, so you can’t skip this district on your visit.
-Besides, you’ll likely want to book your hotel or vacation rental in this area.
+Some of the top vacation rentals and best hotels in Guam are located in this lively area.
 Head to Tumon Beach, Ypao Beach, or Gun Beach, and plan a day filled with exciting water activities.
 Local restaurants serving delicious Guamanian food can also be found here, as well as shops and historic relics from World War II.
 If you’ve decided to stay in this hotspot, consider booking an oceanfront villa at Dusit Thani Guam Resort for a luxurious stay.

 The village of Tamuning also encompasses the tourist hub of Tumon, so you’ll be able to enjoy all of the district’s entertainment options and more besides.
 Visit family-friendly attractions such as UnderWater World and Tarza Water Park, go shopping at Guam Premier Outlets, or simply spend the day at one of the beaches on Tumon Bay.
 If you’d rather stay on dry land, you can head up to Puntan Dos Amantes, or Two Lovers Point, to catch the sunset.
 Book an air-conditioned queen room at Days Inn by Wyndham Guam-Tamuning for a perfectly comfortable stay near Ypao Beach.